What is innovation in business? Discover 12 strategies for business innovation, with examples of how big brands use them to stay ahead of the curve.

 Business innovation should form part of an organisation’s long-term growth strategy to make sure it embraces technical advancements and social change.
 By always evolving, companies can reduce the risk of becoming outmoded or irrelevant.

-12 Strategies for business innovation
+12 strategies for business innovation

 Revenue model innovation

 Most companies make a profit by marking up the base cost of their product and selling it on, but there are lots of other revenue models.
 Switching up your revenue model and moving to something new can help you generate more profit, or provide your business with better cash flow.
-You can also choose to operate more than one revenue model, to suit different customers or the different services you offer.
+You can also choose to use more than one revenue model, to suit different customers or the different services you offer.
 Here are some alternative revenue models to consider:

-Another way to take advantage of the licensing revenue model is to give other brands the opportunity to use your product or service – a great example of this is Google’s Google Maps software, which is licenced by brands like Uber for use within their applications.
-This saves Uber from having to reinvent the wheel, while generating hefty revenues for Google.
+Another way to take advantage of the licensing revenue model is to give other brands the opportunity to use your product or service.
+A great example of this is the Google Maps software, which is licensed by brands like Uber to use on their apps.
+This saves Uber from having to reinvent the wheel, all while generating hefty revenues for Google.
 Which/industries companies could be interested in your proprietary technology?

 For example, KP Snacks – maker of Hula Hoops – makes Aldi’s own brand version of the snack and Asda toilet roll lines are produced by SCA, the makers of Cushelle and Velvet.
 What products could you produce on behalf of another brand?
-You might not even need to make entirely new products; simply allowing another company to rebrand your assets and present them as their own, can bring you a new revenue stream.
+You might not even need to make entirely new products; simply allowing another company to rebrand your assets and present them as their own could bring you a new revenue stream.

 Charging commission is the revenue model most commonly favoured by agents, auctioneers, brokers and affiliates.
-It’s also used by online marketplaces like Amazon and eBay which charge a commission as a percentage or fixed price on every item sold.
+It’s also used by online marketplaces like Amazon and eBay, which charge a commission as a percentage or fixed price on every item sold.

 Whole new markets are opening up based on the rental of luxury assets, like the Watch Lending Club, which rents out high value watches to members, and Bag Borrow or Steal, where you can pay to use a designer handbag for a minimum of four days.
-If what you sell isn’t consumable, then it can be rented out – not just as individual units but possibly also in quantity for events.
+If what you sell isn’t consumable, then it can be rented out – not just as individual units, but possibly also in quantity for events.

-And the subscription model is not limited to digital content; any product can be provided on subscription – from food and clothing to beauty products and homewares.
-You can also take advantage of a recurring revenue model by creating exclusive subscriber-only benefits, such as personal coaching.
-Fitbit, for example, has just launched fitbit Premium, a personalised fitness advice subscription service.
+And the subscription model is not limited to digital content.
+Any product can be provided on subscription – from food and clothing, to beauty products and homewares.
+You can also take advantage of a recurring revenue model by creating exclusive subscriber-only benefits.
+Fitbit, for example, has just launched Fitbit Premium, a personalised fitness advice subscription service.
 What would your customers like to receive from you on a regular basis?

 Business model innovation

-Peer-to-peer selling or multi-level marketing is what companies like Avon and Mary Kay have been doing for years.
-A company recruits people to sell products on a commission basis, those people can in turn recruit other people and start taking a cut of their sales.
-This business model has not always received good press but is now making a comeback, having had a makeover for the digital age.
+Peer-to-peer selling, or multi-level marketing, is what companies like Avon and Mary Kay have been doing for years.
+A company recruits people to sell products on a commission basis.
+Those people can in turn recruit other people and start taking a cut of their sales.
+This business model has not always received good press, but is now making a comeback, having had a makeover for the digital age.

-Buy one, give one
+The buy one, give one business model

 This business model is a hybrid between a not-for-profit model and a for-profit model.
 It was pioneered by shoe brand TOMS, which gives away a pair of shoes to a child in need for every pair it sells.
-It’s been a massive success – not only have millions of kids around the world received free shoes, it’s resulted in huge brand awareness for TOMS.
+It’s been a massive success – not only have millions of kids around the world received free shoes, but it’s also resulted in huge brand awareness for TOMS.

 Giving away stuff for free doesn’t sound like a great way to make money, but it can help you capture a ton of potential customers.
-Once you’ve secured those customers you just have to work on the upsell – getting them to pay for the premium features – which can result in rapid growth.
+Once you’ve secured those customers, you just have to work on the upsell – getting them to pay for the premium features – which can result in rapid growth.

 Examples of successful direct-to-consumer brands include the mattress-in-a-box startup Casper, which has now opened 200 stores in the US, and Dollar Shave Club, which has built a billion-dollar empire by offering a better grooming experience at a more affordable price.
 Dollar Shave Club has combined a D2C business model with a subscription revenue model – what could a new combination do for your brand?

 Industry model innovation

-Arguably the most radical model of business innovation, industry model innovation sees brands venturing into new territory – like Virgin’s move from music to aviation – or even creating an industry that didn’t exist before, as airbnb did, or the plant-based meat brand Impossible Foods.
+Arguably the most radical model of business innovation, industry model innovation sees brands venturing into new territory – like Virgin’s move from music to aviation – or even creating an industry that didn’t exist before, as Airbnb did, or the plant-based meat brand Impossible Foods.
 Let’s look at three types of industry model innovation:

-Take Apple, for example – the success of the iPod led the company to venture into mobile phones.
+Take Apple, for example – the success of the iPod is what led the company to venture into mobile phones.
 Apple took the nascent touch screen technology seen in PDAs and improved on it to create the first iPhone and completely disrupt the market.
 Look around – what tech could you borrow and apply differently?

 A good example of this is Viagra.
-It was created as a medication to treat angina but its makers Pfizer discovered it could be more successfully marketed as a treatment for erectile dysfunction.
+It was created as a medication to treat angina, but its makers discovered it could be more successfully marketed as a treatment for erectile dysfunction.
 At the time, this was an unmet medical need.
 Likewise, a NASA-created foam achieved out-of-this-world success when commercially marketed as memory foam mattresses.
 Could your existing products be reimagined as something else for a new market?

 Being in a ‘category of one’ is the Holy Grail of branding.
-And while other brands will eventually enter the category, especially if it’s large, profitable and growing, your brand will still enjoy the financial and share-of-mind advantages of being the first.
+And while other brands will eventually enter the category – especially if it’s large, profitable, and growing – your brand will still enjoy the financial and share-of-mind advantages of being the first.
 Perhaps it’s time to brainstorm how you could create a new product category in your market?

 A final word

-Business innovation can come in many forms and harnessing it for your brand means keeping an open mind and being tuned in to what’s happening around you.
+Business innovation can come in many forms, and harnessing it for your brand means keeping an open mind and being tuned in to what’s happening around you.
 What do you see working successfully somewhere else that could also work for you?
 What processes could be improved with technology?
 Where could you potentially add a revenue stream?